 - 1 to 1 1/2 cups whole or 2% milk

 - 1 disc Mexican chocolate (Abuelita, Ibarra, or other brand)

 - 3-4 small cones of piloncillo (about 1 ounce each, or one large cone weighing 3–4 ounces and chopped into small pieces)

 - 3–4 small cinnamon sticks

 - Measure out 6 cups of warm water into a large bowl.
 Submerge the masa and using your hands, dissolve the masa in the water until the water is cloudy and the dough is completely incorporated.

-Over another large bowl, preferably deeper rather than wider, lay the cheesecloth or diaper cloth across the top of the bowl.
+- Over another large bowl, preferably deeper rather than wider, lay the cheesecloth or diaper cloth across the top of the bowl.
 I know you must be thinking I’m kidding about a diaper cloth–a friend taught me about this trick & I’ve never used cheesecloth since.
 The diaper cloth is a much cleaner method and I personally prefer it because you can wash them out and reuse them; the cheesecloth doesn’t strain as finely, makes more of a squirting mess and shouldn’t be reused.
-The diaper cloths I like came in a 12-pack from Gerber.
+The diaper cloths I like come in a 12-pack from Gerber.
 Again, I know it sounds weird and at first, I was skeptical when a friend shared this method with me, but trust me, it causes minimal mess compared to the cheesecloth.

 - While holding the cloth in place, pour about one-third of the dissolved masa water into the cloth.
 Bring the ends of the cloth together to close it at the top and gently massage the bottom of the cloth to strain the water through.
 Be careful not to squeeze too hard because the water will squirt.
 Repeat until you’ve poured all the masa water through the cloth.